trawick/stacktraces.py/README.md

 ``collect.py`` can be downloaded individually and copied to the system where it is needed.
 For the other tools, use ``pip install`` referencing a particular commit (e.g., ``git+git://github.com/trawick/stacktraces.py.git@XXXXXXX#egg=stacktraces``, where the Xs are replaced with an actual hash).

+#### When will I put it on PyPI

+When somebody opens a Github issue for that AND "enough" people post to that ticket in support OR I feel that the current functionality (whether or not it works for your data) is useful to thousands of people.

 ## Bug reports

 Please file Github issues if you encounter a problem and you can share the text (e.g., Python exception, gdb output) that